-Hiring a web designer to build or revamp your website can be a major investment for a small business, so it is essential to get the brief right
+Hiring a web designer to build or revamp your website can be a major investment for a small business, so it is essential you get the brief right and that you select a website designer that fits your business

 Give your web designer vague instructions and you could find yourself forking out for something that does not do the job.
 It's essential to start by writing a good web design brief.